heroiclabs/nakama-docs/docs/install-binary.md

 ## Install Nakama on Linux

 Using [Docker](install-docker-quickstart.md) - This is the recommended approach.
 We will soon provide packages for various Linux package managers to ease the installation procedure.
+[Let us know](mailto:support@heroiclabs.com) if you have requests for specific package managers.

 First you’ll need to create a suitable directory to install Nakama.
 To some extent its location will depend on your particular flavor of Linux and your own preferences.